 Master's/Doctoral Degree Applicants

-Approval of the major adviser, department chair, and the Director of Academic Advising is required before the University may award a degree.
+Approval of the major advisor, department chair, and the Director of Academic Advising is required before the University may award a degree.

 Graduation honors are awarded to students earning baccalaureate degrees at commencement on the basis of both their overall and Stanislaus State grade point averages achieved in their undergraduate work.
 Projected or estimated grade averages for degree candidates are excluded from grade point average calculations.
 Honors designation for Spring and Summer candidates in the Commencement program is based on grades earned by the end of Winter Term.
 GPAs are not rounded up and exceptions are not made.
 To receive an honor, both averages must meet the standards as follows: